dalaing/behaviors-and-events/blog/drafts/behaviors.md

   , loeQuit  :: Event ()
   }

-handleLimit :: LimitInput -> LimitOutput
+translateLimitEvents :: LimitEvents -> LimitOutput
-handleLimit (LimitInput eSoftLimit eHardLimit) = let
+translateLimitEvents (LimitEvents eSoftLimit eHardLimit) = let
     eSoftLimitMessage =
       "You are using a Plebian account.
-Consider upgrading to a Premium account for unlimited messages" <$ eSoftLimit eHardLimitMessage =
+Consider upgrading to a Premium account for unlimited messages." <$ eSoftLimit eHardLimitMessage =
-      "You have reached your message limit for a Plebian account, please upgrade" <$ eHardLimit eMessage =
+      "You have reached your message limit for a Plebian account, please upgrade." <$ eHardLimit eMessage =
       leftmost [
           eHardLimitMessage